acmignona/Fax_Back_PowerShell_Script/README.md

 ### Example Use Case
 Discontinuing fax lines: If you will be discontinuing a fax line and want to notify the senders sending to this fax line, this would be an effective method alongside formal/traditional communication as well (like email, phone call, etc).

+I utilized this script within a high fax volume enterprise environment to fax back toll-free senders, notifying them to use our local number fax numbers instead.
+This yeilded $12,000 annual carrier cost-savings.

 ## Prerequisites:
 To implement within your network, this script assumes the following:
 1. [Zetafax Server]([url](https://www.equisys.com/Products/Zetafax)) installed in your environment.